jimtendo/el-crud/README.md

 ## Components

-Element-UI CRUD is designed to be modular so that each component can be used on its own.
+Element-UI CRUD is designed to be modular so that each component can be used on its own if desired.

 ### ElCrud